 You will receive an automated email stating that your information was successfully submitted within 2 business days of submission.
 If you have not received this email within 2 business days, contact researchprograms@lls.org.

-It is recommended that you confirm each stage of the application process by checking your application status on the LLS Research Portal; submitted Eligibility, Letter of Intent, and Full Application phases will be located in the "Submitted" Requests on the left side of the screen.
+You must confirm each stage of the application process by checking your application status on the LLS Research Portal; there are two indicators of your status, and you must self-identify your place in the process.
+Both status indicators are the clearest way for an applicant to know their status.